A topological characterisation of the Kashiwara-Vergne groups: Arrow diagrams and the Kashiwara--Vergne Lie algebras

 The action of $\tder_n$ on $\lie_n$ extends to $\widehat{\ass}_n$ by the Leibniz rule, and in turn descends to $\cyc_n$.
 We illustrate this in the following example, borrowed from \cite[Example 3.18]{AT12}:

 \begin{example} Let $u=(y,0)\in \tder_2$ and $a=\trace(xy)\in \cyc^2_2$.
 Then \end{example}

-In \cite[Section 3.2]{BND:WKO2}, primitive elements of $\arrows(\uparrow_n)$ are identified with tangential derivations and cyclic words in the following way.
+In \cite[Section 3.2]{BND:WKO2}, primitive elements of $\arrows(\uparrow_n)$ are mapped isomorphically to tangential derivations and cyclic words in the following way.
 Let $D$ be either a single tree or single wheel arrow graph on a skeleton of $n$ vertical strands.
 Label the skeleton strands with the generators $x_1, x_2,...,x_n$. \begin{enumerate} \item If $D$ is a tree, we construct an element of $(\lie_n)^{\oplus n}$.
 The tree determines a Lie word by reading the generator corresponding to the skeleton strand of each leaf (tail) of the tree, and combining these with brackets corresponding to each trivalent vertex; see Example~\ref{example: arrow diagram that gives an element of tder} below.
-The placement of the \emph{root} (head) of the tree determines which coordinate of $(\lie_n)^{\oplus n}$ the Lie word is placed in, as in the example. \item If $D$ is a wheel, $D$ determines a cyclic word in the letters $x_i$, which is determined by the placement of the "spokes" of the wheel on the skeleton. \end{enumerate}
+The placement of the \emph{root} (head) of the tree determines which coordinate of $(\lie_n)^{\oplus n}$ the Lie word is placed in, as in the example. \item If $D$ is a wheel, $D$ determines a cyclic word in the letters $x_i$, which is determined by the placement of the ``spokes'' of the wheel on the skeleton, and the orientation of the wheel. \end{enumerate}

 \begin{example} Consider the element $t^{1,2}=(y,x)\in\tder_2$ from Example~\ref{example: tan der t}.
 The arrow diagram corresponding to $t^{1,2}$ is depicted on the left in Figure~\ref{fig: tder arrow diagrams}.
 Similarly, the tree arrow diagram on the right of Figure~\ref{fig: tder arrow diagrams} corresponds to $u=(0,[[x,y],z],0)\in\tder_3$.
-The wheel in Figure~\ref{fig:wheel example} corresponds to the cyclic word $x^2yz \in\cyc_3^4$. \end{example}
+The wheel in Figure~\ref{fig:wheel example} corresponds to the cyclic word $\trace(x^2yz) \in\cyc_3^4$. \end{example}

+The subspace of $\arrows(\uparrow_n)$ spanned by primitive elements, $\mathsf{P}(\uparrow_n)$, forms a Lie algebra with the bracket given by the algebra commutator of $\arrows(\uparrow_n)$.
+There is a Lie algebra isomorphism\footnote{The isomorphism arises from a split short exact sequence of Lie algebras The map $\mathsf{P}(\uparrow)_n \to \tder_n$ is as explained in (1) above; the splitting map depends on a choice in placing the ``heads'' of trees in relation to their ``tails'' on the skeleton strand.
+See \cite[Proposition 3.19]{BND:WKO2} for details.} $\mathsf{P}(\uparrow_n)\cong (\tder_n\oplus \mathfrak{a}_n)\ltimes \cyc_n$ \cite[Proposition 3.19]{BND:WKO2}.
+In the semidirect product, $\mathfrak{a}_n$ is central and $\tder_n$ acts on $\cyc_n$ as in Example~\ref{ex:tdercyc}, which in light of the discussion above can be realised in $\arrows(\uparrow_n)$, as illustrated in Figure~\ref{fig:tder_action_cyc}.